 - evidence of how feedback and complaints have been dealt with and used by the licensee

-- details of feedback provided to the community as a result of any activities undertaken in the CE Plan.
+- details of feedback provided to the community as a result of any activities undertaken in the community engagement plan.

 - when triggers, such as community complaints, are received by the department to investigate non-compliance

 What information do the Regulations require in a community engagement plan?

 This section stipulates the minimum information requirements to be included in a community engagement plan, as specified in Regulation 46 of the Regulations.
 The requirements depend on what activities the licensee is undertaking and are part of the information required in a work plan application.

 The Earth Resources Regulation Branch encourages licensees to go beyond the minimum requirements of the Regulations.
 There is an abundance of case study information that demonstrates how community engagement can enhance project outcomes.